Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 Here’s a useful video explaining how it works:

-To help you understand the exact cost of charging your Toyota RAV4 Prime, I’ve created a cost calculator!
+To help you understand the exact cost of charging your Toyota RAV4 Prime, we’ve created a cost calculator!

 Simply enter your cents per kWh below and click “Calculate”.